2sync

 Pleexy offers two-way task sync between Notion and Todoist.
 It detects tasks in your Notion workspace, creates counterparts in Todoist, and mirrors completions and updates.
 Field mapping is more limited than 2sync, and it does not support subtask hierarchy or relational databases.

 TaskClone serves a different niche: it extracts to-do items from Notion page content (not databases) and sends them to Todoist.
 If you write tasks inside meeting notes or project pages, TaskClone detects checkbox items and pushes them to your Todoist inbox.
-It can also sync completion status back.
-This is one-way and works with page content, not database properties.
+Completion status syncs both ways on the Professional tier, so checking a task in either app updates the other.
+The structural sync is page-content only, not database properties: your existing Notion database rows remain invisible to TaskClone.

 When to use this: for anyone needing real-time, bidirectional task syncing with minimal maintenance.